Zacharypeng/11-731/11-731_Assignment_1_Report.md

 ## Hyperparameters

 I used the batch size of 256, learning rate of 1e-3 for training.
 Embedding size for both encoder and decoder are 256.
 Hidden size for both encoder LSTM and decoder LSTM are 256.
-Tearcher forcing rate was set to 0.1.
+Teacher forcing rate was set to 0.1.

 ## Basic Usage